 The position of the Lord-Lieutenant is an honorary one and non-political.
 He organises official Royal visits to the county by any member of the Royal Family and ensures that the Royal Household is kept aware of local events and issues in Kincardineshire and in particular of any notable achievements by people in the county.

 He liaises with local units of the Armed Services and Cadet Units and participates in many social and voluntary activities in the county.

 The Lord-Lieutenant is responsible for recommending awards to those meriting such and to ensure that those who have been outstanding in service are invited to Her Majesty’s Garden Parties at Holyrood Palace each summer.
 He also represents Her Majesty at Citizenship Ceremonies and presents Decorations and Queens Awards to Industry, Scout and Guide Awards and those for voluntary Service.
 He will also attend 100th Birthday and Diamond Wedding celebrations on behalf of The Queen.

-The Lord-Lieutenant of Kincardineshire is assisted in her role by a Vice Lord-Lieutenant and a number of Deputy Lieutenants.
+The Lord-Lieutenant of Kincardineshire is assisted in his role by a Vice Lord-Lieutenant and a number of Deputy Lieutenants.
 They also provide local knowledge to the Lord-Lieutenant for their own community areas.

 Dr Andrew Orr, DL - St. Cyrus